John Wayne Gacy – the Clown Killer

 Shortly after moving into his West Summerdale home, Gacy was charged with disorderly conduct.
 A teenage boy claimed that Gacy picked him up and tried to force him into having sex.
 The complaint was dropped when the boy did not appear in court.
 Gacy was on parole at the time but the Iowa Board of Parole did not learn of the infraction and his parole was discharged in October 1971, one month after the alleged assault.
 On June 22, 1972, Gacy was arrested again and charged with battery after another young man said that Gacy flashed a sheriff’s badge, lured him into Gacy’s car, and forced him to have sex.
 Again charges were dropped.

 In June 1972, Gacy married Carole Hoff, an acquaintance from his teenage years.
 Hoff and her two daughters moved into Gacy’s Summerdale Avenue house.
 In 1975, Gacy started his own business, PDM Contractors, a construction company.
-At the same time, his second marriage began to deteriorate.
-The Gacys’ sex life came to a halt, and John Gacy began to go out late and stay out all night.
-Carole Gacy found wallets with IDs from young men lying around the house.
-John Gacy began bringing gay pornography into the house.
-After four years of marriage, the Gacys divorced.
+After only a few years of bliss, his second marriage began to deteriorate.
+The Gacys’ sex life came to an abrupt halt and John Gacy began to go out late and stay out all night.
+Carole Gacy found wallets with IDs from young men lying around the house and presumed they were left behind after casual sexual encounters.
+John Gacy began bringing gay pornography into the home and after four years of marriage, the Gacys divorced.

 In July 1975, one of Gacy’s employees, John Butkovich, disappeared.
 Butkovich had recently left Gacy’s employ after an argument over back pay Butkovich was owed.
 Butkovich’s parents urged police to check out Gacy, but nothing came of it and the young man’s disappearance went unsolved.